-On March 16, 2017, the Board of Directors passed a motion to grant options to certain directors, employees and advisors of the Company and we issued 3,550,500 ten (10) years options with an exercise price of \$1.55 per share on March 24, 2017.
-The fair value of the options granted on March 24, 2017 was estimated on the date of grant using the Black-Scholes option pricing model with the following assumptions: risk free interest rate of 1.90%, dividend yield of 0-%, volatility factor of 286.51% and the expected life of options of 6.00 years.
-As of March 31, 2017, the weighted average remaining contractual life was 9.99 years for options outstanding and -0- years for options exercisable.
-The intrinsic value of options exercisable at March 31, 2017 and March 31, 2016 was \$0.07 and \$0, respectively.
-As of March 31, 2017, the remaining expense is approximately \$5.1 million over the remaining amortization period which is 2.99 years.
+On March 16, 2017, the Board of Directors passed a motion to grant options to certain directors, employees and advisors of the Company and the Company issued 3,555,500 ten (10) year options with an exercise price of \$1.55 per share on March 24, 2017.
+The fair value of the options granted on March 24, 2017 was estimated on the date of grant using the Black-Scholes option pricing model with the following assumptions: risk free interest rate of 1.90%, dividend yield of -0-%, volatility factor of 286.51% and the expected life of options of 6.00 years.
+As of June 30, 2017, the weighted average remaining contractual life was 9.74 years for options outstanding and -0- years for options exercisable.
+The intrinsic value of options exercisable at June 30, 2017 and June 30, 2016 was \$0.08 per share and \$0, respectively.
+As of June 30, 2017, the remaining expense is approximately \$4.7 million over the remaining amortization period which is 2.74 years.
 The Company estimates forfeiture and volatility using historical information.
 The risk-free interest rate is based on the implied yield available on U.S. Treasury zero-coupon issues over the equivalent lives of the options.
-The expected life of the options represents the estimated period of time until exercise giving consideration to the contractual terms.
+The expected life of the options represents the estimated period of time using the simplified method.
 The Company has not paid dividends on common shares and no assumption of dividend payment is made in the model.
-The options yest at one third on March 24, 2018, one third on March 24, 2019 and one third on March 24, 2020.
+The options vest at one third on March 24, 2018, one third on March 24, 2019 and one third on March 24, 2020.

-A summary of the warrant and option activity is as follows:
+A summary of the Company's warrant and option activity is as follows: